hashicorp/design-system/website/docs/foundations/colors/partials/other/palette.md

 !!!
 Info

-These are primarily used internally by the design system’s team to define focus states.
+These are primarily used internally by the Design Systems Team to define focus states.
 !!!

 <div class="dummy-colors-list">